-Do you live in an apartment, dorm or a space that when you spread both arms out, opposite walls are being touched?
+Do you live in an apartment, dorm, or a space where when you spread both arms out, opposite walls are being touched?
 It is very common to have a small living space, especially when you live in an urban area.
 But that doesn’t mean that you have to give up your garden.
 Typically these places still have windows or balconies where plants can thrive; you just need to find creative ways to get the most use out of your limited area.
 The key to urban gardening is functionality.
 The classic question of how to make the best gardening choices for small spaces is about to be answered by following these urban gardening tips!

-Tip 1: How to Make Small Grow Taller
+Tip 1: How to Make Small Grow Taller In Garden

 It can be tough to have enough room for your urban garden within your already small space, but it is possible to still make the area seem airy and open.
-One of the easiest ways to create an open flow and have more room to grow is to think of grow vertically.
+One of the easiest ways to create an open flow and have more room to grow is to think of growing vertically.
 This will facilitate an unfettered look with the ability for more growth.
 By placing larger pieces of cinderblock on top of one another, you can create a cubby effect for each of your plants with very little leakage.
 Repurposing furniture such as a narrow bookcase or shelving, by reinforcing the bottom and sides you can plant mini rows of your favorite plants.
 These simple urban gardening tips will quickly expand your garden's potential to the top.

 Tip 2: Choose Plants Wisely

-Tip 3: Fire Escape Gardening is Great, as Long as You can Still Escape the Fire
+Tip 3: Fire Escape Gardening is Great, as Long as You Can Still Escape the Fire

-When lighting is limited, some people have opted to use their fire escapes to get their plants photosynthesizing.
+When lighting is limited, some people have opted to use their fire escapes to get their plants photosynthesized.
 This can be a good use of space, as long as the fire escape can still be used for its original purpose: escaping fires.
-Check with your building official to ensure that you are not breaking any fires codes and causing an unsafe exiting experience for your neighbors.
+Check with your building official to ensure that you are not breaking any fire codes and causing an unsafe exiting experience for your neighbors.
 Just because you have never had to use your fire escape before, doesn’t mean you won’t ever have to use it.
 Be safe.
 Be smart.
 Be green.

 By following these three urban gardening tips, your small living space can have a flourishing garden and still be functional!